 The platform was adopted in humanities classrooms and later STEM classrooms to moderate in-class interactions.
 By 2015, there were more than 20,000 registered users.
 It was later spun out of the university and the academic tools were sunsetted.

-Roles: Design research, conceptual development, planning and prototyping, user experience and interface design, usability studies, development team oversight, and grant writing.
+Roles: Co-founder, design research, conceptual development, planning and prototyping, user experience and interface design, usability studies, development team oversight, and grant writing.

 Grants: Google, the Bill and Melinda Gates Foundation, National Science Foundation, Heinz Endowment, and Innovation Works.
 Classroom Salon is a project of Carnegie Mellon University.